-The CBS owns approximately acres of land around Takatz Lake and Bay, and acres on the north side of Warm Springs Bay.
+The CBS owns lands surrounding around Takatz Lake and Bay and on the north side of Warm Springs Bay.

 Takatz Lake is approximately 20 miles east of the city of Sitka on the east side of Baranof Island.
 Sitka supports development of a hydroelectric dam, penstock, powerhouse, and turbines on the shore of Takatz Bay, and a transmission line on federal lands here within the Tongass National Forest.
 The project could provide an estimated 97,100 megawatt-hours (MWh) of firm energy each year.